ta-hughes/oregoninvasiveshotline/README.md

 review.
 Experts can login and review the reports, comment on them, and make a final determination about the species that was reported

-# To Install

-    make init

-You can log in with the username "foobar@example.com" and the password "foobar".

-# Tech Used
+## Technology stack

-- PostgreSQL 9.4
+- PostgreSQL 9.6
 - PostGIS 2.x
-- Elasticsearch 1.x
+- Elasticsearch 2.x
-- Python 3.3
+- Python 3.6
-- Django 1.8.x
+- Django 1.11.x
 - Google Maps

-- Docker (in development only for now)
+## Getting started

+To build the application dependencies in your host's environment:

+    make init

+To use the provided Docker container definitions:

+    venv/bin/pip install -r requirements.txt
+    venv/bin/docker-compose up -d

+To authenticate with the provided default user:

+    username: foobar@example.com
+    password: foobar

+## Deploying

+This project using the Emcee tooling to define and orchestrate resource provisioning and deployment.
+See the AWS cloudformation templates in `cloudformation` and the command definitions in `commands.py` for more information.

-# Notable Hackiness
+## Notable Hackiness

 The Sites framework is used here only so we can use flatpages.
 To avoid having to update the stupid domain column all the time, the Site.objects attribute has been monkey-patched in the `utils`